ParkLang-for-SPMS/park-lang/README.md

 **ParkLang** is a Domain-Specific Language (DSL) designed for Smart Parking Management Systems (SPMS).
 It is a novel architecture modeling language that supports the analysis and high-level design of SPMS architectures.
 ParkLang adopts the [C4](https://c4model.com/) architecture style and provides three interrelated and traceable viewpoints—context, container, and component—for modular and consistent architectural specification.
 Each viewpoint is supported by a distinct graphical notation set.

 The modeling editor for ParkLang is developed using [MetaEdit+](https://www.metacase.com/products.html), a meta-modeling technology.
 This project enables users to design view models for their SPMS architecture.

-Metamodel Exchange Template (.mxt) and Model Exchange Format (.mxm) files, sample models, images used are included in this repository along with the Software Requirements Specification document for SPMS.
+Metamodel Exchange Template (.mxt) and Model Exchange Format (.mxm) files, sample models, and the images used are included in this repository, along with the Software Requirements Specification document for SPMS.

 ---